1.2.1 Family Tax Benefit (FTB) - Description

 An individual is not eligible for FTB Part B if they are a member of a couple and their youngest child is aged 13 years or over, unless the individual is the grandparent or great-grandparent (1.1.G.15).

-Act reference: FAAct section 61B Reduction in FTB child rate unless immunisation requirements satisfied, 61A Reduction in FTB Child rate unless health check requirement satisfied, Schedule 1 clause 28D Member of a couple whose youngest FTB child has turned 13, Schedule 1 clause 30 FTB Part B rate - Standard rate
+Act reference: FAAct section 61B Reduction in FTB child rate unless immunisation requirements satisfied, section 61A Reduction in FTB Child rate unless health check requirement satisfied, Schedule 1 clause 28D Member of a couple whose youngest FTB child has turned 13, Schedule 1 clause 30 FTB Part B rate - Standard rate

 Policy reference: FA Guide 3.1 FTB Rate Calculation, 184.108.40.206 Current FTB Rates & Income Test Amounts, 220.127.116.11 Method 1 - Calculating the Maximum Rate of FTB Part A, 18.104.22.168 Rent Assistance, 3.1.8 FTB Part A Rate Calculation - Method 2, 22.214.171.124 FTB Immunisation Requirements, 126.96.36.199 Healthy Start for School Requirements (FTB).